-Random insertions into or deletions from a secondary index may cause the index to become fragmented.
+Random insertions into or deletions from a secondary index can cause the index to become fragmented.
 Fragmentation means that the physical ordering of the index pages on the disk is not close to the index ordering of the records on the pages, or that there are many unused pages in the 64-page blocks that were allocated to the index.

 One symptom of fragmentation is that a table takes more space than